 If the licensee intends to use a different DSS than what has been previously used onsite, additional oversight is required in accordance with IMC 2690, Appendix A, Phase 2.
 If the licensee is constructing a new ISFSI pad or onsite support SSCs, not including storage overpacks, additional oversight is required in accordance with IMC 2690, Appendix A, Phase 2.

+If the inspector has questions or concerns that require additional technical or regulatory support, additional guidance can be found in IMC 2690 for obtaining additional support from headquarters.

 03.02 Specific Guidance